lightPlugins/Vaulty/README.md

 instead of doubles**, employing **UUIDs instead of Strings or OfflinePlayers**, and providing **asynchronous methods for all new functions**.
 There are also new methods, for example, to retrieve all Economy Account holders from the database as a HashMap.

+> [!IMPORTANT]
+> Vaulty is 100% compatible with ALL plugins, including all economy systems available.
+> It automatically downloads the legacy Vault classes and makes them available for
+> other plugins.
+This has been extensively tested and works flawlessly without any issues.
+> **Just plug and play**.

 # Why you should replace Vault with Vaulty today?